Frvetz/FS22_RealisticDamageSystem/README.md

 An inspection can also be started, which would take one hour.
 After completion, the number of damages found is displayed.

+The costs for the repair and the amount of damages can be set in the ESC menu with the 'Repair and paint settings (Configure Maintenance)' mod.

 ![menu_normal_en](https://github.com/Frvetz/FS22_RealisticDamageSystem/assets/76913845/8734903e-7482-4fc4-a0b6-f2957f6d9710)

 #### CVT_Addon support